 dateparser==1.0.0 regex==2022.3.2 scikit-learn>=0.20,<0.21 Flask==2.0.2 plotly==5.5.0 nbformat==4.2.0 matplotlib==3.3.4

-On your Dataiku instance click + New Project > Industry solutions > Retail > RFM Segmentation.
+On your Dataiku instance click + New Project > Business solutions > Search for RFM Segmentation.

 Download the .zip project file and upload it directly to your Dataiku instance as a new project.